xybu/umlbox-dash/README.md

 `umlbox` requires `user-mode-linux` package (in Ubuntu) to compile and run correctly.

+The simplest way to install is to run `./setup.sh`.

 To compile the binary,

 * Use `make` or `make all` to build umlbox and an included kernel.